JetBrains/teamcity-documentation/topics/service-messages.md

 ## Reporting Messages for Build Log

-You can report messages for a build log in the following way:
+You can report messages for a build log as follows:

 ```Shell
 ##teamcity[message text='<message text>' errorDetails='<error details>' status='<status value>']